X-71127367-C-T

 PP2

-Missense variant in gene, where missense usually causes diseases (based on misZ statistic), MED12. .
-Gene score misZ: 6.5797 (greater than the threshold 3.09).
+Missense variant in the MED12 gene, where missense mutations are typically associated with disease (based on misZ statistic).
 The gene has 37 curated pathogenic missense variants (we use a threshold of 10).
 The gene has 108 curated benign missense variants.
-GenCC has associacion of the gene with MED12-related intellectual disability syndrome, X-linked intellectual disability with marfanoid habitus, blepharophimosis - intellectual disability syndrome, MKB type, FG syndrome 1, cholestasis-pigmentary retinopathy-cleft palate syndrome.
+Gene score misZ: 6.5797 (above the threshold of 3.09).
+GenCC associations: The gene is linked to MED12-related intellectual disability syndrome, X-linked intellectual disability with marfanoid habitus, blepharophimosis - intellectual disability syndrome, MKB type, FG syndrome 1, cholestasis-pigmentary retinopathy-cleft palate syndrome.

 PP5